 However, all insurers are different, so be sure to check your policy or with your insurance agent to determine eligibility and coverage limits.
 Note that if you choose a ground-mounted solar system, your insurer may decide not to add it to your existing policy because it is not attached to your home.

 How Do I Choose An Insurance Policy That Covers My Solar Panels?

-Another thing to consider when insuring your solar panels is whether you need to raise the coverage limit on your home.
-The added value of your solar system plus the current value of your home could exceed your current coverage limit.
-That may be increasingly likely if your home’s value has risen significantly in recent months and years.
+If your current policy does not cover your solar panels, then you might want to consider raising the coverage limit on your home.
+The added value of your solar system combined with the current value of your home could exceed your current coverage limit, especially if your home value has risen significantly in recent months and years.
 Contact your insurance agent for more information.

-The good news is that the solar market is mature enough that insurers know how to handle solar panels, and because the panels themselves require little maintenance and come with 25-year warranties, they are not seen as being very risky to insure.
-If insurers see the quality in the product, so should you.
+The good news is that the solar market is mature enough that insurers know how to handle solar panels, and the panels themselves require little maintenance and typically come with minimum 25-year warranties.
+Many insurance companies consider solar panels a safe choice to insure because of their durability.

-With Power Home Solar’s innovative solar program, homeowners can go solar for $0 up-front cost, save money on their electric bills, and generate their own clean energy.
-The solar panels installed on your home are American made and come with a 25-year warranty, with many panels expected to last well beyond that.
+With POWERHOME SOLAR’s innovative solar program, qualified homeowners can go solar for $0 up-front cost, potentially save money on their electric bills and generate clean energy for their home.
+The solar panels installed on your home are American-made and come with a minimum 25-year product warranty, with many solar panels expected to last well beyond that.

-Please feel free to fill out the form below or contact Power Home at 800-765-2715, and one of our solar representatives will help you determine whether your home qualifies for this program.
+Contact POWERHOME SOLAR to request a free quote, and one of our solar representatives will help you determine whether your home qualifies for this program.